Adobe-Marketing-Cloud/Summit2018/exercise3/README.md

 1. Login to crx/de (http://localhost:4502/crx/de/index.jsp)
 2. Navigate to /apps/dam/gui/coral/components/admin/contentrenderer/card/asset/asset.jsp
-3. At line 53, add the following lines
+3. Search for `<!-- Lab 729 insert line here -->`, replace it with the following lines:

     `<coral-card-info>`
       `<coral-tag color="red" class="u-coral-pullLeft">Expired</coral-tag>`
     `</coral-card-info>`

-4. Save the changes, and see the Expired-status on the Assets-card
+4. Save the changes, now you see the Expired-status on the Assets-card